JinleLiu/InsightGPT/README.md

-## 🏛 License
+## 🏛 Acknowledgements

-This project uses the following open source libraries:
+We would like to acknowledge the following open-source project that contributed to our work:

-- [ms-swift](https://github.com/modelscope/ms-swift) - Description of what it does.
+- [ms-swift](https://github.com/modelscope/ms-swift) -  Brief description of how this project helped.